“Turning” Life Into Art at My Alma Mater’s Gay Straight Alliance

 • Mastering Engineer: Tim Boyce at The Sound Design

-• Artist: Joe Weil & Toro Custom Projects
+• Artist: Joe Weil & Toro Customs

 • The project’s roots trace back to a successful workshop at the Elmwood Playhouse in Nyack, NY, directed by Derek Tarson, where excerpts were first brought to life for a live audience in August 2024.
 Learn more about TURN: The Workshop.